-California teachers saw a modest pay bump in 2017, with average teacher pay approaching $80,000, new state figures show.
+California teachers saw a modest pay bump in 2018, with average teacher pay exceeding $80,000, new state figures show.

-Among other findings: The average superintendent salary in 2017, excluding part-timers, was roughly $194,500, up 4 percent from 2016.
+Among other findings: The average superintendent salary in 2018, excluding part-timers, was roughly $200,000.
 That figure reflects base pay and does not include the stipends and bonuses incorporated into many school chiefs’ contracts.

 The data also show that teacher pay continues to vary widely by district.
-Seven Bay Area school districts paid their teachers, on average, more than $100,000 in 2017.
-Another 15 districts in rural areas paid their teachers an average salary that fell below $45,000 annually.
+Twenty school districts, mostly in the Bay Area, paid their teachers, on average, more than $100,000 in 2018.
+Another 17 districts, mostly in rural areas, paid their teachers an average salary that fell below $50,000 annually.
 The disparities in pay reflect, at least in part, the wide variations in housing expenses and community affluence in different regions of California.

-Note: Roughly 19 percent of districts -- most of them very small -- did not report 2017 teacher pay data to the state.
+The figures come from an annual survey published by the California Department of Education.
+Roughly 22 percent of districts – most of them very small – did not report 2018 teacher pay data to the state.
 Districts that reported salaries educate about 99 percent of students in California.